harshad56/website/syntax-stage-builder-main/DEPLOYMENT_GUIDE.md

 ### Issue: Database Connection Failed

-1. Verify MongoDB is running
+1. Verify `SUPABASE_URL` and `SUPABASE_SERVICE_ROLE_KEY` are correct
-2. Check `MONGODB_URI` format
+2. Check if your IP is allowed in Supabase settings (if restriction is enabled)
-3. Verify database credentials
+3. Verify database tables exist (Supabase project is set up correctly)
 4. Check network connectivity

 ### Issue: Build Fails